What is Bull and Bear market?

-The opposite of a bull market is a bear market, which is typically characterized by bad economy, fewer jobs, recession and falling share prices.
+The opposite of a bull market is a bear market, which is typically characterized by a bad economy, fewer jobs, recession, and falling share prices.
 The investor’s behavior during a bearish market is highly pessimistic as they fear that the stocks will go down and down.

 Bear markets make it tough for investors to pick profitable stocks for short term.